solitontech/software-practices-metrics-tool/README.md

 Software practices metrics tool is an open-source project aimed at assisting teams in measuring and enhancing their adherence to industry-recommended software practices.
 Follows client-server architecture, the tool harnesses React for the client-side interface and Express Node.js for the server.
-It offers comprehensive insights into crucial practices like code review and
+It offers comprehensive insights into industry recommended software practices like code review and
     trunk-based development, empowering teams to elevate the quality and efficiency of their projects.
 Presently, it supports projects housed in Azure DevOps repositories.